West Branch Area School District: Athletics

 West Branch's mascot is the Warrior.
-Their team motos are "Warrior Power" and "Warrior Pride".
+Their team mottos are "Warrior Power" and "Warrior Pride".
 They participate in the PIAA District 6 with Single-A classification in all but wrestling and baseball, where they compete in Double-A. Noteworthy athletic achievements include five PIAA individual state champions in wrestling (Jerry White, Robert English, Justin Owens, Jared Ricotta & Reynold 'Buzzy' Maines), winning a district championship in football in 1988, a district championship in baseball, a team district duals championship in wrestling, and other various conference championships.
 Former Warrior baseball players Ed Veres and John Prestash were selected in the Major League Baseball Draft straight out of high school.
 Larry Beightol, a former football player at West Branch, is an offensive line coach in the NFL, most recently working with the Detroit Lions.
 Wrestling State Champion Jared Ricotta, after starting four years for the Duquesne Dukes Division I Wrestling Team and capturing three Northeast Regional Titles was recruited by NASCAR's Hendrick Motorsports as a professional tire changer.

 Starting in fall 2010, West Branch and local school Philipsburg-Osceola School District agreed to a co-op boys soccer program.
 Any 9-12th grade boy wishing to play soccer now plays with the Philipsburg Soccer team.